Kajal-Singh/samplejavaapp/README.md

 Sample Java Applicaiton V3.2
-This is for testing purpose.
+This is for testing purpose only.